Management

 FAQ

-Does ChatGPT use my conversation data to train its AI models?
+Does ChatGPT use my conversation data to train its models?

 Is ChatGPT GDPR compliant for business use?

-- OpenAI provides a Data Processing Addendum for customers
+- Data Processing Addendum available for enterprise customers

-How does Noota compare to ChatGPT for handling sensitive business data?
+How does Noota compare to ChatGPT for meeting data privacy?

-- Saves teams 6.4 hours per week with 80% reduction in admin work
+- Saves teams 6.4 hours per week with 80% reduction in administrative work

-Which AI tool is safest for recording and transcribing regulated industry meetings?
+Which AI notetaker is safest for regulated industries like healthcare and finance?

 Try Noota free — no credit card needed.